tailrecursion/boot-front/README.md

 # boot-front
-a boot task for invalidating files uploaded to cloudfront.
+a boot task for invalidating cloudfront paths.

 [](dependency)
 ```clojure